Intro

 See also the Al-Badr of Oct 17th, 1907

 In 1907, he was a student at the famous Aligarh college and protested against the college, MGA heard of this and immediately ex-communicated him from Ahmadiyya.
-A repentance followed and he was allowed back in to Ahmadiyya later on in 1907 (see ROR of Oct-1942).
+Ahmadiyya sources allege that a repentance followed, he was allowed back into Ahmadiyya later on in 1907 (see ROR of Oct-1942).
 Two Ahmadi classmates of his refrained from the protest, their names are Master Mohammad Din and Sufi Ghulam Mohammad (See also the Al-Badr of Oct 17th, 1907).
+However, this is unconfirmed.

 _____________________________________________________________________________________________